awsdocs/aws-sam-developer-guide/doc_source/sam-resource-httpapi.md

 Configures a custom domain for this API Gateway HTTP API\.
 *Type*: [HttpApiDomainConfiguration](sam-property-httpapi-httpapidomainconfiguration.md)
 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

- `EnableFunctionDefaultPermissions`   <a name="sam-httpapi-enablefunctiondefaultpermissions"></a>
-By default, the HTTP API resource is not granted permission to invoke the Lambda authorizer\.
-Specify this property as `true` to automatically create permissions between your HTTP API resource and your Lambda authorizer\.
-*Type*: Boolean
-*Required*: No
-*Default value*: `false`
-*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `FailOnWarnings`   <a name="sam-httpapi-failonwarnings"></a>